The Lovebirds (2020 film): Production

 In January 2019, it was announced Kumail Nanjiani and Issa Rae were set to star in the film, with Michael Showalter directing from a screenplay by Aaron Abrams, Brendan Gall, and Martin Gero.
 Abrams, Gall, and Gero served as producers, alongside Oly Obst, Todd Schulman, and Jordana Mollick, while Showalter, Nanjiani, and Rae executive produced.
 Media Rights Capital produced and financed the film, while Paramount Pictures was set to distribute.
 Also in January, Anna Camp joined the cast of the film.

 Filming

-Principal photography began on January 27, 2019 in New Orleans.
+Principal photography began on January 27, 2019, in New Orleans.
 Production concluded on February 27, 2019.
-The official trailer incorporates a section of Ilaiyaraaja's “Oru kili” soundtrack composed for the movie Aanandha Kummi (1983) as background music.